-Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment of appreciation amounts in respect of the mortgages repurchased
+Although in such an event the total value of the outstanding loan and any accrued interest will be covered by BOS, the Note holder will not receive the benefit of any future payments of appreciation amounts or partial repayment appreciation amounts in respect of the mortgages repurchased

-Shared appreciation is subject to the movement in the market value of the property which is dependent upon house price inflation ("HPI").
+Shared appreciation is subject to the movement in the market value of the property which is dependent upon HPI.
 This may provide a return on the Notes below initial expectations.
 Any expected increase in value can not be guaranteed.